Letztes Update: 31. Januar 2025

 Antwort der Redaktion

-When deciding if a pumpkin is a fruit or a vegetable, consider both botanical and culinary perspectives.
+In conclusion, the pumpkin's identity as a fruit or vegetable depends on the context.
 Botanically, it's a fruit due to its seed-bearing structure.
 However, in the kitchen, it's often treated as a vegetable because of its savory applications.
-This dual identity is what makes pumpkins unique.
+Embracing this dual identity allows you to appreciate the pumpkin's versatility and richness, whether you're carving it for Halloween or cooking it for dinner.

 Last updated 3 mins ago